systemetic-dev/development1/README.md

 • Do NOT dump large amounts of code at once.
 • Do NOT assume knowledge not yet taught.
 • Stop after completing the lesson.
-• Wait for me to say “next” before continuing.